With 62.87 million monthly internet users in the UK, it’s vital that your website serves its purpose.

 The font style is not a huge matter, but people quite like links – the number of clicks on the link increase as you add more links.

-In an eye-tracking study, by Google, a majority of users found what they were looking for in the first two results listed and did not need to look any further down the page.
+In an eye-tracking study by Google, a majority of users found what they were looking for in the first two results listed and did not need to look any further down the page.

 Web users know how to scroll and look below the fold, but not half the amount as they look above the fold.

-Ensure that the above the folded part contains your value proposition.
 Do not try and squeeze all of your content in there.

 Scrolling is still a better option than chopping lengthy content apart and dispersing it between pages, as it provides better usability.